 If you created a new regular expression, test and debug it in RegexBuddy before using it in your MySQL queries.
 Test each regex in RegexBuddy’s safe sandbox without risking precious data.
 Quickly apply the regex to a wide variety of input and sample data, without having to produce that input through your database.

 Finally, let RegexBuddy generate a source code snippet that you can copy and paste directly into whichever database application you use.
-Just choose what you want to use the regex for, and a fully functional code snippet is ready.
+Just choose what you want to use the regex for, and a fully functional database query is ready.
 You can change the names of tables and columns to suit your naming style or the current situation, which RegexBuddy automatically remembers.

-Don’t bother trying to remember MySQL’s specific regexp syntax.
+Don’t bother trying to remember MySQL’s specific regexp syntax or the many arguments that MySQL’s REGEXP functions accept.
 And don’t worry about properly escaping backslashes and other characters.
 Just tell RegexBuddy what you want to do, and you will get the proper MySQL code straight away.